oracle-devrel/technology-engineering/data-platform/analytics/oracle-analytics-cloud/BIP2OAC/README.md

 #  Oracle BI Publisher to Oracle Analytics Cloud

-This asset covers the process and documentation of the migration of Oracle Business Intelligence Publisher(BIP) to the Oracle Analytics cloud(OAC).
+This asset covers the process and documentation of the migration of Oracle Business Intelligence Publisher(BIP) to the Oracle Analytics Cloud(OAC).

 Reviewed: 16.01.2024